 About the Author

-Ed Van Put has worked as a fisheries professional with the New York State Department of Environmental Conservation (DEC) since 1969.
-An avid fly fisherman for more than fifty years, has authored The Beaverkill: The History of a River and its People, as well as Trout Fishing in the Catskills, an expansive exploration of the development of the Catskills as America's premiere fishing destination.
-His articles have appeared in The Conservationist, Trout, Fly Fisherman, Fly Rod & Reel, and elsewhere.
+Ed Van Put worked as a fisheries professional with the New York State Department of Environmental Conservation (DEC) since 1969.
+An avid fly fisherman for more than fifty years, he has authored The Beaverkill: The History of a River and its People, as well as Trout Fishing in the Catskills, an expansive exploration of the development of the Catskills as America's premiere fishing destination.
+His articles have appeared in The Conservationist, Trout, Fly Fisherman, Fly Rod & Reel, Kaatskill Life, and elsewhere.